-At DexLab Analytics, you can learn Big data courses in Pune and Gurgaon in the best way possible, at least in India.
-So, scroll through the Big Data Hadoop courses in Delhi and Pune, and choose one for yourself to push you career to new heights.
+At DexLab Analytics, you can learn Big data courses in Gurgaon in the best way possible, at least in India.
+So, scroll through the Big Data Hadoop courses in Delhi, and choose one for yourself to push you career to new heights.

 Interested in a career in Data Analyst?